SasankYadati/aish/README.md

 # aish

-A CLI tool that converts natural language instructions into bash commands.
+aish stands for AI Shell, a CLI tool that converts natural language instructions into executable bash commands.

 ## Installation